Instructions and forms for applying to access the MABEL Data.

 The study was approved by the University of Melbourne Faculty of Business and Economics Human Ethics Advisory Group (Ref.
 0709559) and the Monash University Standing Committee on Ethics in Research Involving Humans (Ref.
 CF07/1102 - 2007000291).

 Access to the MABEL data

-There are two ways the MABEL data can be accessed and used.
-The first is by researchers conducting their own analysis using the de-identified unit record data for each wave, which can be supplied on a DVD.
+There are two ways the MABEL data can be used.
+The first is by researchers conducting their own analysis using the de-identified unit record data for each wave.
 The second is by requesting the MABEL team to undertake analysis.

 Applying for de-identified unit record MABEL data

-Those wishing to use de-identified unit record MABEL data to conduct their own analysis are required to submit a completed application form to the Melbourne Institute at: email@example.com.
+Those wishing to use de-identified unit record MABEL data to conduct their own analysis can apply via the ADA.

 MABEL data is provided on an 'as-is' basis and, while reasonable care has been taken in its collection, neither the University of Melbourne nor Monash University is responsible for its accuracy, quality or fitness for purpose.

 Cost: There is no cost to access and use the MABEL data.

 The second way you can access MABEL data is by submitting a request for us to analyse the data on your behalf.
 This might be relevant where an individual does not need access to the full dataset or where an organisation does not have its own statisticians or researchers to analyse the data.
 For example, an organisation may simply require the average earnings of doctors across different specialties, descriptive statistics for a group of doctors, or the production of aggregate tables or cross-tabulations.